 Boost intake of omega-3 fatty acids

-One study showed that people whose diets were heavily laden with trans fats increased their risk of endometriosis by 48 percent when compared with individuals who ate the least of these.
+One study showed that people whose diets were heavily laden with trans fats increased their risk of endometriosis by

 By comparison, women whose diets were rich in omega-3 oils lowered their risk of endometriosis by 22 percent compared with those who consumed the least amount.

 Eating foods high in omega-3 fatty acids, such as salmon, flaxseeds, and walnuts, may be helpful for endometriosis.

 Often, people who experience pain fear exercising, in case it causes more problems for them.
 But over time, regular physical activity may decrease the pain and discomfort that you feel.